Martine Rose: Menswear SS21

 For SS21, the designer turned to on-going collaborator and rave historian Steve Terry of Wild Life Archive who helped her source photographs from the 1970s San Francisco underground gay scene.
 Such images are stamped onto denim twinsets, which include this season’s staple jacket silhouette: a smashing wraparound number akin to a Karate Karategi uniform, accompanied with a matching tie belt, too.

-We’re given a fly-on-the-wall view into a series of mock-up rooms (separated by Covid-proof shields) as models gawk at their laptops and NSFW magazines; some with their trousers down by their ankles.
+We’re given a fly-on-the-wall view into a series of mock-up rooms (separated by Covid-proof shields) as models flaunt their best assets to their laptops; some with their trousers down by their ankles.
 Think of it as the Big Brother house, if it was filled with OnlyFans stars.

 A voyeuristic inception of sorts, this tribe of Peeping Toms flaunt their own niche takes of fetish-wear.
 The designer’s signature oversized silhouettes are shrunken so gym bags resemble clutches and office attire now clings to the body; worn with garter belts, suspenders and footy socks-cum-sheer stockings (very naughty, indeed).
 Hedonistic floral prints, neon mini-dresses and black moc-croc full leather looks nod to Rose’s continuous homage to rave (as a child she would join her cousins of a Sunday on Clapham Common as they carried on the party from the night before).